-I am pleased to report we have been able to provide support to more than 100 community organisations throughout the year, with another half a million dollars invested directly back to the community.
-Our total community investment since the opening of our first branch is now in excess of \$6.1 million.
+I am pleased to report that we returned 58% of our operating profit back to the community (2021 59%).
+Some grant funds were sourced from money previously set aside for projects in areas of need.
+95 grants and sponsorships were provided throughout the year, with almost another quarter of a million dollars invested directly back to the community.
+Our total community investment since the opening of our first branch is now in excess of \$6.4 million.
+Our Directors and staff are enjoying being able to attend community events and activities and re-engage with our community partners.